titumozammel/human-energy-economics/README.md

 The question is:

-> **Does the energy consumed produce sufficient present value or legitimate future value without unnecessarily degrading the capacity required for subsequent execution?**
+**Does the energy consumed produce sufficient present value or legitimate future value without unnecessarily degrading the capacity required for subsequent execution?**

-**Organizational Drain is the economic counterpart to unnecessary Human Energy depletion and broader capacity loss.**
+Organizational Drain is therefore the economic counterpart to unnecessary Human Energy depletion and broader capacity loss.

 ---